BrianMGreen2/PolicyFingerprintAI/README.md

 **PolicyFingerprint™** fills this gap by creating an immutable, verifiable "DNA fingerprint" for every AI decision, ensuring that agents cannot "hallucinate" their authority or bypass Zero Trust perimeters.

+## Project "Manifesto"
+Identity for Autonomy: We shift AI security from "trusting" an agent's reasoning to deterministically verifying its identity.
+Every agent and skill must carry a unique cryptographic birth certificate.

+The Veto over the Guardrail: Traditional guardrails are soft and probabilistic.
+We implement a Policy State Hash (PSH) layer that provides a hard, kernel-level veto—if the fingerprint doesn't match the policy, the command simply cannot execute.

+Cryptographic Provenance: We eliminate "shadow governance" by creating an immutable record of the exact policy bundle that governed every AI decision.
+Using Merkle Trees, we offer selective disclosure so you can prove compliance without exposing proprietary secrets.

 ## 🏗️ The Layered Integrity Model

 We use a three-layer architecture to balance privacy, granularity, and public trust: